Federal Public Service Foreign Affairs

-The Federal Public Service Foreign Affairs, Foreign Trade and Development Cooperation (FPS Foreign Affairs) is the foreign affairs ministry of Belgium and is responsible for Belgian foreign policy, relations with the European Union, development cooperation policy and certain aspects of foreign trade policy.
+The Federal Public Service Foreign Affairs or Foreign Trade and Development Cooperation (FPS Foreign Affairs) is the foreign affairs ministry of Belgium and is responsible for Belgian foreign policy, relations with the European Union, development cooperation policy and certain aspects of foreign trade policy.
 The central government in Brussels directs the network of diplomatic and consular representations abroad.

 Mission, core tasks and vision

 The following are the mission, core tasks and vision of the FPS Foreign Affairs.

 Mission

 The FPS Foreign Affairs, Foreign Trade and Development Cooperation represents, defends and promotes the interests of Belgium and Belgians abroad, promotes the coherence of foreign action and coordinates Belgium's European policy as a federal country.
 The FPS Foreign Affairs strives for a safe, just and prosperous world.

 Core tasks

 The most important tasks of the FPS Foreign Affairs can be summarised as follows: